clicknium/clicknium-docs/doc/references/python/webdriver/browser/browsertab/find_element_by_xpath.md

         xpath: str
     ) -> WebElement***

-In current opened browser, find element by the given xpath.
+In current opened browser, find element by the given XPath.

 **Parameters:**
     &emsp;**xpath[Required]**: str
-        &emsp;&emsp; the xpath of the element to find.
+        &emsp;&emsp; the XPath of the element to find.

 **Returns:**
     &emsp;[WebElement](./webelement/webelement.md) object.